-To date, our research programs have been primarily directed to the development of GI acting products that have generated preclinical proof-of-concept with two pipeline products (SYN-006 and SYN-007) that expand the potential utility of our beta-lactamase strategy.
+To date, our Research programs that have been directed to the development of GI acting products have generated preclinical proof-of-concept with two potential pipeline products (SYN-006 and SYN-007) designed to expand the utility of our beta-lactamase strategy.
 SYN-007 is a specially formulated version of SYN-004 (ribaxamase) designed to be used with orally administered beta-lactam antibiotics to protect the gut microbiome from antibiotic-mediated dysbiosis.
 SYN-006 is a carbapenemase designed to degrade intravenous (IV) carbapenem antibiotics within the GI tract to maintain the natural balance of the gut microbiome for the prevention of CDI, overgrowth of pathogenic organisms and the emergence of antimicrobial resistance (AMR).
-Our research programs may be expanded to include development of new oncolytic virus products and/or explore oncology applications of our existing products such as SYN-006 and SYN-007.
+The scope of our research is expanding to include development of new oncolytic virus products, and may include oncology applications of our existing products such as SYN-006 and SYN-007.